New Times, Ancient Shadows

 The incorporeal beings are genderless because their way of being potential and actual does not require them to reflect corporeal differences, whereas incarnated beings are indeed differentiated by the way the soul informs the body.
 The uniqueness peculiar to human being lies in the fact that both body and soul are one particular being different from any other being, both in body and soul.
 The difference between human male and female is thus something that cannot be removed from actual men and women, without each one of them ceasing to be a particular person he or she is.

-Moreover, as the complementary character of potentiality and actuality transcends the biological gender, it is indeed possible for woman to enact potentialities that can be understood as masculine, but only insofar as this does not dissolve the boundaries her soul places upon her bodily nature, and vice versa.
+Moreover, as the complementary character of potentiality and actuality transcends the biological sex, it is indeed possible for woman to enact potentialities that can be understood as masculine, but only insofar as this does not dissolve the boundaries her soul places upon her bodily nature, and vice versa.
 Any act of trespassing over these boundaries is an attempt to re-create the person that is already being irrevocably created and, as such, it ends up in the act of destruction because human being is not capable of creating out of nothing.

 It is, therefore, quite wrong to oppose the postmodern principle of dissolution by falling back on biology, because man and woman are not primarily biological, but created beings and the very principle of their nature is ultimately immaterial.
 This notwithstanding, the reason why, for example, Catholic priest cannot be a woman is the nature of the central rite of Christianity – the Mass; as it is understood as enactment of Christ’s sacrifice, the priest who performs the rite represents incarnated Word Who is necessarily understood as being a Son, not a daughter.
 Whereas secular minded conservative can wave this off as irrelevant, one who gets waved off by his gesture is rather he himself; the fact that biological givens are more obvious to us then metaphysical ones doesn’t mean that they are more important.
 In reality, the former is just a faint echo of the later, something, I would claim, postmodern deconstructionists intuit far better than their opponents, if for nothing else, then because their historical roots go deeper.